muleyuck/linippet/README.md

 linippet create
 ```

 2. Choose your registered snippet.
-Then the snippet will be evaluated
+Then the snippet will be evaluated in your shell.
 ```sh
 lip
 ```

-If you don't want the selected snippet to be evaluated, you can only output to A with the following command.
+If you don't want the selected snippet to be evaluated, you can only output to stdout with the following command.

 ```sh
 linippet